-- A. Prepare and amend as necessary a comprehensive land development plan for the Town. - B. Review and comment upon all proposed zoning amendments. - C. Conduct Site Plan Review in appropriate cases, as authorized by Town Law Section 274-a and as prescribed in Article X of this Local Law. - D. Research and report any matter referred to it by the Town Board. - E. Make such investigations, maps, reports, and recommendations in any matter related to planning and development as seems desirable, provided that the expenditures of the Board do not exceed appropriations. - F. Review all applications for Subdivisions for compliance with the Town of Gaines Subdivision Regulations.
+- A. Prepare and amend as necessary a comprehensive land development plan for the Town. - B. Review and comment upon all proposed zoning amendments. - C. Conduct Site Plan Review in appropriate cases, as authorized by Town Law Section 274-a and as prescribed in Article X of this Local Law. - D. Review and act on applications for Special Use Permits - E. Research and report any matter referred to it by the Town Board. - F. Make such investigations, maps, reports, and recommendations in any matter related to planning and development as seems desirable, provided that the expenditures of the Board do not exceed appropriations. - G. Review all applications for Subdivisions for compliance with the Town of Gaines Subdivision Regulations.